stfbk/micro-id-gym/README.md

 ## Dependencies

-To be able to run MIG framework you will need to install:
+To be able to run MIG tool you will need to install:
 - [NodeJs](https://nodejs.org/en/download/)
 - [Java](https://www.java.com/it/download/)
 - a browser (Chrome, Firefox)